davetron5000/brutaldom/README.md

 * Your code has to check that the elements its going to decorate are there
 * The actual behavior relies on magical strings like "click" and "block".
 If you mis-type these, no error occurs, your app just doesn't work.

-While you could certainly use a big framework, BrutalJs provides classes to wrap DOM elements and use them as the basis for richer components and objects that respond to the needs of your app.
+While you could certainly use a big framework, BrutalDOM provides classes to wrap DOM elements and use them as the basis for richer components and objects that respond to the needs of your app.

 For example: